dbieber/davidbieber.com/hugo/content/snippets/2020-12-23-improving-roam-snippet-publishing-speeds.md

 +++

 Hey folks, I have a [workflow](https://davidbieber.com/projects/bieber-bot/) for automatically publishing "[snippets](https://davidbieber.com/snippets/2019-12-30-writing-for-no-audience/)" to my website from Roam.
 Currently there's a multi-hour latency between writing a snippet and when it appears on my website.
-In this thread (click 'N replies'!)
-I'm going to muse about / ask questions about how to use **puppeteer** to bring this latency down considerably.
+In this snippet I'm going to muse about / ask questions about how to use **puppeteer** to bring this latency down considerably.
 This'll be my first time using puppeteer, so help appreciated.
 Read on!

 ![:open_mouth:](https://a.slack-edge.com/production-standard-emoji-assets/10.2/apple-small/1f62e@2x.png)